 A diet myth is advice that becomes popular without facts to back it up.
 When it comes to weight loss, many popular beliefs are myths and others are only partly true.
 Here are some facts to help you sort through what you hear.

 MYTH?
 Cut back on carbs to lose weight.

 FACT:Carbohydrates come in different forms: simple and complex.
 Simple carbs found in foods like cookies and candy lack vitamins, minerals, and fiber.
-Cutting back on these sweets, is a great way to eat healthier.
+Cutting back on these sweets is a great way to eat healthier and possibly lose weight.
 Foods with complex carbs like whole-wheat bread, beans, and fruit, have lots of nutrients that are good for you.

 - Cut back on simple carbs but keep complex carbs on the menu.

 MYTH?
 If the label says "no-fat" or "low-fat," you can eat all you want and not gain weight.

 FACT: Many low-fat or no-fat foods have added sugar, starch, or salt to make up for the reduction in fat.
 These "wonder" foods often have just as many calories, or more, than the regular version.

 - Check the nutrition label to see how many calories are in a serving.
 Be sure to check the serving size too.